 If you take other medications, take them at least 2 hours before or 2 hours after you take cholecalciferol and folic acid.
 Certain medications can make it harder for your body to absorb vitamin D.

 Other drugs may affect cholecalciferol and folic acid, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+Tell your doctor about all other medicines you use.

 Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.